Denmark – A Case to Answer

 The head of the US Supreme Court Chief Judges Louis Brandeis said about such methods: “If the state uses illegal and unlawful methods, it allows the citizens to be contemptuous of the law and take the law into their own hands”.

 The Responsibility of the Free Press

-The free media should be a guarantor for the citizen for exposing obvious injustices and wrongdoings by government and their civil servants.
+The free media should be a guarantor for the citizen for exposing obvious injustices and wrongdoings by the government and their civil servants.
 This responsibility of the “free” press should not be taken lightly.

 The Danish media failed miserably with this responsibility in my case, a media dominated by the socialist, passing off propaganda as news, mostly fake news and lies.
-Instead of seeing it through the authorities’ eye with true concerted intention, they went along as a lap dog and swallowed all the lies and misinformation that Bagmandspolitiet created to justify their actions.
-Worse, most stories were twisted to serve the editorial bias.
+Instead of seeing it through the authorities’ eyes with true concerted intention, they went along as a lap dog and swallowed all the lies and misinformation that Bagmandspolitiet created to justify their actions.
+Worse, most stories were twisted to serve editorial bias.

-Moreover, the tabloid press livened up all the “stories” from false gold bars to black-market trading – all which committed them editorially to make a pre-judicial public trial; rubbing me with the right to be treated as guilty until proven guilty or innocent.
+Moreover, the tabloid press livened up all the “stories” from false gold bars to black-market trading – all of which committed them editorially to make a pre-judicial public trial; rubbing me with the right to be treated as guilty until proven guilty or innocent.

 “Justice will not be done unless injustice is seen to be done.
 Judges are experts in twisting facts and manipulating legal and giving good impressions of fairness that can fool the public – when they go wrong; it takes journalists working with lawyers prepared to speak out to unravel the errors.”